 We also offer a support service for people in hospital with dementia.
 Get in touch with our Home from Hospital team (details below) and we can arrange to visit you in hospital.

 For more dementia information and support, contact the Guideposts Trust on their 24 hour helpline at 0845 1204048 or visit their website.
-You can also get in touch with the Alzheimer's Society for advice and support by calling 01225 396 741 or emailing email@example.com.

 The Home from Hospital service is operated under contract to the CCG and is FREE to the patient.